Yadnyavalk/AI-SQL-Data-Analyst-Agent/README.md

 The Bank Churn project allows users to ask analytical questions about customer information, balances, geography, activity, products, and churn.

+The **Bank Churn CSV dataset is available in the repository** and can be downloaded and imported into your local MySQL database.

 ### 🍕

 **Pizza Sales Analysis**